 Bank of Central Asia offers banking products and services to retail and corporate clients, including SMEs.
 Established in 1957, the bank operates 135 main branches, 854 sub-branches, and 17,207 ATMs.
-Headquartered in Jakarta, it employs around 25,000 employees.
+Headquartered in Jakarta, it employs a staff of around 25,000.

 In 2016, the bank reported total assets of US$49.20 billion and a net profit of US$1.50 billion.

-Founded in 1946, Bank Negara is a state-owned bank.
-It provides banking products and services not only in Indonesia but also in New York, Europe and the rest of Asia.
+Founded in 1946, Bank Negara is one of the state-owned banks in Indonesia.
+It provides banking products and services not only in Indonesia but also in New York, Europe, and the rest of Asia.
 It manages 196 domestic branches, 944 sub-branches, and 829 other outlets, and five overseas branches in Singapore, Hong Kong, Tokyo, London, and Seoul.
 With around 30,000 employees, it is based in Jakarta.

-Established in 1955, Bank CIMB Niaga is a national private bank in Indonesia.
+Established in 1955, Bank CIMB Niaga is one of the national private banks in Indonesia.
 The bank provides financial services to retail and corporate clients.
-It operates out of Jakarta and employs around 12,782 employees.
+It operates out of Jakarta and employs around 12,782 people.

 As of 2016, the bank’s assets totaled US$17.56 billion and net profit amounted to US$136.30 million.